Skip to main content

 Given estimates of a fivefold increase in Alzheimer’s disease (AD) diagnoses among American Indian and Alaska Native (AI/AN) people by 2060, researchers in a new NIMHD study examined whether social determinants of health (SDOH) account for these disparities.
 SDOH are the conditions in which people are born, grow, live, work, and age that are known to drive health outcomes.
 Evidence of SDOH is essential to improving health and advancing health equity.

-NIMHD’s Conversations with Researchers Innovating to Promote Health Equity
+NIMHD’s Conversations with Researchers Advancing Health Equity

-National Hispanic Heritage Month is September 15 – October 15 each year.
-As we celebrate the significant contributions to the United States—from its history through present day—by people who represent Latino/Hispanic communities, we recognize researchers who are promoting health equity through their work funded by NIMHD’s Small Business Innovation Research and Small Business Technology Transfer (SBIR/STTR) Program.
+November is Native American Heritage Month.
+As we celebrate the significant contributions to America—from its history through present day—by people who represent Native communities, we recognize researchers who are promoting health equity through their work to advance the science of minority health and health disparities.

 Subscribe to American Indian or Alaska Native